mynamejepp/simplepythonaiagent/simple-ai-agent/README.md

-Simple AI Agent using Python
+Simple AI Agent using Python and Gemini 2.5 Flash